z448/repo/README.md

 # OPTIONS

-Pass full path to 'deb' directory containing Debian packages with -d parameter.
-Repo will generate 'Packages.gz' file in a same directory where 'deb' is located.
+-d parameter takes full path to `deb` directory containing .deb files.
+Repo will generate 'Packages.gz' file in a same directory where 'deb' is located and starts APT repository on localhost:3000.
+To stop repository search for 'repo' process (`ps -ef | grep repo`) and kill it.

 start:                  `repo -d /path/to/deb`